WRF Physics¶

 sf_surface_physics = 2

-Unified NCEP/NCAR/AFWA scheme with soil temperature and moisture in four layers; fractional snow cover and frozen soil physics
+The Unified NCEP/NCAR/AFWA four-layer scheme for soil temperature and moisture; includes fractional snow cover and frozen soil physics

 Tewari et al., 2004